stm32-periph/stm32f10/Project/STM32F10x_StdPeriph_Examples/SPI/SPI_FLASH/readme.txt

     (High-Density and XL-Density) and STM3210B-EVAL (Medium-Density) evaluation boards and can be easily tailored to any other supported device and development board.
-    This example can't be tested with STM3210C-EVAL (Connectivity-Line) evaluation board (no SPI FLASH available).
+    This example can't be tested with STM3210C-EVAL (Connectivity Line) evaluation board (no SPI FLASH available).
     To select the STMicroelectronics evaluation board used to run the example, uncomment the corresponding line in stm32_eval.h file.